Supporting children and young people during the Coronavirus Pandemic

 Covid 19 has brought huge challenges and changes to all our lives.
 Children and young people may find coping with the uncertainty and significant changes to their routines particularly stressful and challenging.

 The increasing volume of information on the internet about how to support all children, young people and their families during the Covid 19 outbreak may feel overwhelming at times.
-This page aims to provide a small selection of helpful resources and links recommended by the Toolkit for practitioners and families who are supporting children and young people at home during the school closures.
-Resources can be selected which are most appropriate for the child or young person they are supporting.
+This page aims to provide a small selection of helpful resources and links recommended by the Toolkit for practitioners and families who are supporting children and young people who are at home and engaging in blended learning during this current lockdown of 2021.
+Resources can be selected which are most appropriate for the child or young person being supported.

 Covid 19 Information